Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 How you deal with this is up to you.
 Here are a few ideas.

 Imagine you wanted to add the city and country names.
-You can them to be above or below the population number.
+You can move them above or below the population number.
 SVG doesn't allow for a text wrap or line break.
 The best we can do is make a second text element but this will require moving the two elements so that they do not overlap.

 Add a new text element to display the name.